 Overall, flooding is the deadliest natural disaster that occurs in the US. each year.
 To address this threat the county uses Flood Rate Insurance Maps (FIRMs) to regulate new development to ensure new homes and buildings are not erected in flood prone areas.
 Figure 3 shows the location of the 100-year flood zone (indicates a 1% annual chance of occurrence) in Lexington County as well as the locations of dams including the dams that failed in the 2015 flood.
 Risk of flooding in the 100-year flood plain is largely limited to residential structures.
 There are three critical structures located in the 100-year flood plain.
 Inside the 100-year flood zone there are approximately 19,474 people with 682 of those individuals with high social vulnerability.

-(See Figure 3 in Unmet Needs Figures PDF attachment) In a 1000-year flood incident, approximate p> Riverine Floods Limited
+In a 1000-year flood incident, approximate

 9px;">Limited